You’re frustrated and overwhelmed, and you desperately need help… and now you are looking to take your child to a therapist

 Across 6 videos, I’m going to give you all of my knowledge that you need to know about Play Therapy that will help you gain the happy kids and happy family that you desire.

-I’m going to send you 8 emails (the first 6 are links to the videos), and along the way you’ll have several opportunities to consider talking to a therapist/facilitator about the In-Home Play Therapy program.
+I’m going to send you all the videos in a playlist, and along the way you’ll have several opportunities to consider talking to a therapist/facilitator about the In-Home Play Therapy program.

 There is no obligation, and I’m not going to “hard sell” you on this program.